pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ## Log files

 A general event log of the procedure can be found in the working directory, in a file named *`abaqus.log`*.
 For more detailed information on a certain time step, the .msg file written by Abaqus can be consulted.
 In CoCoNuT these are structured as follows: *`CSM_TimeA.msg`*, *`A`* being the time step.
 Typically multiple coupling iterations are done within each time step, so these .msg-files get overwritten by each new coupling iteration in the same time step.

+## Restarting a calculation

+For a restart of a calculation, say at timestep `A`, it is necessary that all the Abaqus [simulation files](#files-written-in-the-working-directory-during-solve_solution_step) of the previous calculation at timestep `A` are still present.
+This is in accordance with the `save_restart` parameter defined in a higher [component](../../coupled_solvers/coupled_solvers.md#settings).
+Particulary for the Abaqus solver wrapper, it is important that the files *`CSM_Time0Cpu0SurfaceBFaces.dat`*, *`CSM_Time0SurfaceBElements.dat`* and *`CSM_Time0SurfaceBNodes.dat`* are still present from previous calculation.
+The files *`CSM_Time0.inp`* and *`CSM_Restart.inp`* will be generated during initialization of the restarted calculation.
+This allows the user to alter some parameters in the input file before restart, e.g. altering output requests, boundary conditions or applying additional loads.
+Since Abaqus only uses the *`CSM_Restart.inp`* (which does not contain any mesh information) and output files of the previous calculation, it is pointless to change the mesh before a restart.

 ## Version specific documentation